Flags in code

 Setting up page variants

-If you want to test several variants of text or design, click Add variant.
+1. If you want to test several variants of text or design, click Add variant.
 This will add another variant for you to set up within your experiment.
-The variants will alternate with each other over the course of the experiment.
+The variants will change during the experiment.

 To add another flag to the variant, click Add flag.